 \section{Discussion}

-Coreference Resolution has taken significant leaps in performance in the recent years, boosted by the use of deep neural networks, word embeddings and language modelling.
-At the first stages of the NN approaches, the focus was to build good foundation for the task - neural pairwise scoring function, neural modelling of the problem and establishing a training objective.
-That enabled later implementation of entity based approaches, following a similar timeline as non-neural approaches.
-In the same time, the task shifted from using the words in their surface forms and feature extraction to using embeddings and end-to-end neural approaches.
-What significantly boosted performance and has seen the greatest advancements in CR is the language modelling approaches.

-In the early approaches, the use of the word surface forms and feature extraction has been very beneficial, but a problem in generalization was present.
-All implementations that adopted such approaches have found that the pairwise features (distance and head matching in particular) have contributed the most to the performance boost.
+In the early approaches, the use of word surface forms and feature extraction has been very beneficial, but a problem in generalization was present.
+All implementations that adopted such approaches have found that pairwise features (distance and head matching in particular) have contributed the most to the performance boost.
 Similarly, techniques for mapping linguistic features, such as the one presented in \cite{moosavi2018using} have also greatly helped such approaches, even though they are limited in scope and require a lot of human effort.
-Also, these techniques were hindered by the cascading errors introduced by the mention detection tools that were required to extract all the mentions and candidate antecedents.
+What is more, these techniques were hindered by the cascading errors introduced by mention detection tools that were required to extract all the mentions and candidate antecedents.
 With the use of word embeddings and span representation, these approaches were translated into neural functions to learn to identify mentions and pair them together.
-However, while better generalization was achieved through embeddings, the use of embeddings increased FP links because they confuse paraphrasing with relatedness.
-The addition of ELMo and BERT embeddings mitigate the issue and provide word representations with semantic context.
+However, while better generalization was achieved through embeddings, their use increased FP links because they confuse paraphrasing with relatedness. {The addition of ELMo, BERT and SpanBERT embeddings mitigated the issue and provided word representations with semantic context.}

-Going past the limits of the underlying methodologies, the approaches introduced limits as well.
+Going past the limits of the underlying methodologies used, the approaches introduced even more limits themselves.